Culvert

 A culvert is a structure that channels water past an obstacle or to a subterranean waterway.
 Typically embedded so as to be surrounded by soil, a culvert may be made from a pipe, reinforced concrete or other material.
 In the United Kingdom, the word can also be used for a longer artificially buried watercourse.

 Culverts are commonly used both as cross-drains to relieve drainage of ditches at the roadside, and to pass water under a road at natural drainage and stream crossings.
 When they are found beneath roads, they are frequently empty.
 A culvert may also be a bridge-like structure designed to allow vehicle or pedestrian traffic to cross over the waterway while allowing adequate passage for the water.
+Dry culverts are used to channel a fire hose beneath a noise barrier for the ease of firefighting along a highway without the need or danger of placing hydrants along the roadway itself.

 Culverts come in many sizes and shapes including round, elliptical, flat-bottomed, open-bottomed, pear-shaped, and box-like constructions.
 The culvert type and shape selection is based on a number of factors including requirements for hydraulic performance, limitations on upstream water surface elevation, and roadway embankment height.

 The process of removing culverts to restore an open-air watercourse is known as daylighting.
 In the UK, the practice is also known as deculverting.